Alexandre-Silva/ADM/README.md

 to express while still permitting complex things.

 As a side, ADM was implemented such that it works both on Bash and ZSH.
-However, if you setup.sh files use ZSH only features, don't expect your configurations to work properly in BASH or vice-versa.
+However, if your setup files use ZSH only features, don't expect them to work properly in BASH or vice-versa.

 # Installation